SUSSBIA/fabric-onboarding-experience/11-templates-checklists/checklists/workspace-access-checklist.md

 ## 8. Production and Escalation Check

-- [ ] The request does not involve unauthorised access to BIA production workspace
+- [ ] The request does not involve direct BIA Production Workspace access for non-BIA users
 - [ ] The request does not bypass tenant-level or administrator-controlled settings
 - [ ] The request does not involve preview, advanced, or capacity-heavy features without review
 - [ ] The request does not involve productionisation without BIA review